ChihChengLiang/website/content/posts/2025-02-10_open_source.md

 Released in October 2024, similar to the release of FSF's post, OSI also released an open source AI definition. [^osi_ai] [^osi_ai_news]

 It cites the four freedoms.
-To qualify as open source AI, share data information of the training data, source code to train and run, and model weights.
+To qualify as open source AI share the follows:

+1. Model weights
+2. Data information of the training data
+3. Source code to train and run the model.

 A FAQ explains the decision to exclude opening the training data. [^osi_ai_faq] There are cases of definitely not sharable data like medical data, legally trainable but not sharable like copyrighted data.
 Even the most sharable data like open data and public domain data could have edge cases like countries having different definitions of them.

 The FAQ also mentioned the OSI AI definition does not address ethical issues.
 It points the ethical and trustworthy issues to a separate OECD document.

-## Reflection so far
+## Why the 1980s Freedoms Struggle to Apply to AI

+We've learned how the FSF defines freedom and the OSI focuses on licensing practicality.
+But AI—especially large models—presents new obstacles to those goals.

-Let's say software is some instructions to carry computations from inputs to derive outputs.
+Let's say software is some instructions to carry out computations from inputs to outputs.

 The good old software is almost equal to source code.
 The new software like AI is a perfect spaghetti.